 The downside of using an eCommerce plugin is that you’ll need set up the entire plugin before you can even start taking payments.
 It’s often complicated and time-consuming, and it can be overkill if all you need is a ‘buy now’ button.

 For a faster, simpler PayPal integration, WPForms’ PayPal Commerce addon is ideal.
 You can let users pay you for purchase orders, send donations, or perform transactions for any other purpose, and it’s fast and easy.

 How to Make a Contact Form With PayPal in WordPress

 In This Article

 WPForms is the best WordPress PayPal plugin.
 It’s easy to customize contact forms to add PayPal payments.

 You’ll need a WPForms Pro or a higher plan to collect payments with PayPal.

 After purchasing WPForms Pro, log in to your WPForms dashboard and head to the Downloads tab to find your WPForms Pro download file.

-Once the file is downloaded, install the plugin your site.
+Once the file is downloaded, install the plugin on your site.
 If you need assistance, see our doc guide on installing WPForms for detailed instructions.